 Travel doesn’t have to be expensive if you have the right tools.
 Scoring a cheap flight and place to stay are key to keeping your vacation costs low.
-Make these sites your first stop when planning a vacation on a budget.
+These are the best budget travel websites for planning a vacation on a budget.

 - Google Flights – Your plane ticket is often the most expensive part of any vacation.
-I always search on Google Flights to make sure I’m getting the best price.
-The site’s calendar view allows you to see fares for an entire month.
+Google Flights is one of my favorite budget travel websites due to its calendar view, which allows you to see fares for an entire month.
 A little bit of flexibility in your dates can save you some serious money.
 There’s also a handy Explore tool, which allows you to put in your departure city, trip length, and the country or region you’d like to visit.
 You’ll see a map of flight prices to cities in your desired destination.

 - Airbnb – Accommodations can easily eat up your budget, especially on long trips.
-That’s why I recommended ditching hotels in my latest Travel Tip Tuesday post on Instagram.
-Airbnb is my go to choice when looking for a place to rest my head while on vacation.
+That’s why I recommend ditching hotels and booking apartment rentals.
+Airbnb is my go-to choice when looking for a place to rest my head while on vacation.
 You can rent a beautiful apartment in a vibrant neighborhood with local residents, all for the fraction of the cost of a hotel room.
 As an added bonus, hosts can give you the inside scoop on cool bars and restaurants.

 - Hostelworld – Despite their bad reputation, hostels are a great choice for budget travelers looking to save money and meet new people.
 While dorm style rooms (think bunk beds) offer the cheapest prices, many hostels offer private rooms for a few more dollars.
 Hostelworld features properties around the world with a variety of atmospheres, from relaxing to non-stop party.
 Travelers can rate properties on everything from location to cleanliness.